 - Travel to and from medical appointments

-Most of the time, if an accident occurs at work, your employer’s insurance or workers compensation policy will cover the damages.
+Filing a workers’ compensation can be tricky.
 If you were in an accident while working and aren’t sure how to proceed, contact a workers compensation lawyer to go over the details.

-At John Foy & Associates, we always offer a FREE initial consultation so you can get to know us and learn the best options for your case.
-With more than 20 years of experience in workers comp and personal injury cases, we can advise you on the best course of action.
-If you need help after a work-related accident, give us a call and we’ll discuss the details with you.
-For that free consultation, call us at 404-400-4000 or fill out the online form on this page today.
+At John Foy & Associates, we always offer a free initial consultation so you can learn the best options for your case.
+With more than 20 years of experience in workman’s comp cases, we can advise you on the best course of action.
+Give us a call or fill out the online form on this page to get started.